2fast2fourier/cheesefist/README.md

 # Cheesefist
-#### A recursive test runner for Hapi REST APIs
+#### A recursive, exhaustive and branching test runner for Hapi REST-like APIs
 [![Build Status](https://travis-ci.org/2fast2fourier/cheesefist.svg?branch=master)](https://travis-ci.org/2fast2fourier/cheesefist)

-Cheesefist executes requests against a set of endpoints, validating the response.
-Requests can be chained recursively, with the results from previous requests available for keyword substitution in the url path.
-This is most useful for running requests against a large testing dataset, validating that every response is within expectations.

-Cheesefist is designed to integrate with most test frameworks, like Mocha or Lab.
-See Quickstart for an example using Mocha.
+##### Recursive
+Each request set can be followed by children requests (`followBy`), the results of each request are made available to their children.
+A 'request chain' is the logical progression of requests, from the first test to the last child in that branch.
+Any given test may include multiple `followBy` requests, causing a *Branch*.

+##### Exhaustive
+If a request returns an array of objects, each object is used to execute the next stage.
+This means a request to a browse-style endpoint followed by another request, will trigger an execution of that followBy request for EVERY object from the browse request.
+This also implies that recursive calls to multi-item endpoints will potentially create very large execution sets, but this can also be desirable for exaustively testing a dataset.

-##### NOTE:
+##### Branching
+Any request can have any number of `followBy` requests.
+All of those children share the same parent state but are *independent* of each sibling.
+This means you can effectively branch your test suite, allowing each branch to continue down separate test paths.
+This can be useful for de-duplicating the early parts of a request chain.

-This is an early release, syntax and functionality may change in the future.
+*Please note:* This is an early release, syntax and functionality may change in the future.
 Response `test` cases are still in active development, expect new functionality and changes to existing features.

 See [`changelog.md`](changelog.md) for a full list of breaking changes.

 ## Usage
-The test framework uses a set of requests, executing each request and validating the output against expected.

-Each request object represents a type of request, with a given `url` schema and (optionally) `payload`/`header` values.
-The optional `test` value is a set of rules that can be used to validate the response from the request.
-The results from each request can be passed onto a set of `followBy` tests, and those tests can use the result variables in their url construction.
+Cheesefist is designed to integrate with most test frameworks, like Mocha or Lab.
+See Quickstart for an example using Mocha.

+#### Syntax
+The `cheesefist(server, testSuite, testFn, options, callback)` call will start execution on a recursive [`testSuite`](#_syntax), calling `testFn` to integrate into a test framework, with optional `options` and/or `callback`.
+- `server` is a composed Hapi instance that exposes `server.inject()` for executing requests.
+It is not necessary to `start()` this server.
+- A `testSuite` is comprised of one or more [*Requests*](#_syntax), each of which may recurse to create a request chain.
+- The `testFn` is a function that can invoke the external test framework (like Mocha or Lab).
+See [*Quickstart*](#_quickstart) below.
+It will be executed once for every request object in `testSuite` and may be responsible for multiple hits to `server.inject` in a single call.
+- [`options`](docs/settings.md) allows for custom validation plugins and global validation settings, with other features to be added in the future.
+- `callback` provides a node-style callback for the full execution run.
+If any error throws, if will be passed into the `err` field of the callback.
+Including `callback` disables promise functionality.
+- The `cheesefist()` call returns a promise, fullfilled with the same values as `callback`.
+Both callback and promise are optional and can be safely ignored.

+<a id="_quickstart"></a>
 ## Quickstart
 ```
 var cheesefist = require('cheesefist');